 Supervision is provided for all school sponsored programs, activities, and meals during the instructional day.
-Unless otherwise noted for a specific school sponsored program or activity, hours of supervision at school begins 15 minutes before and after school ends.
+Unless otherwise noted for a specific school sponsored program or activity.
+On a regular-schedule day, supervision will begin at 7:35 AM and conclude at 3:00PM.
+On Tuesdays and Minimum Days, supervision will be from 7:35 AM to 1:30pm.
 To ensure the safety of our students, it is important that students do not arrive before their appropriate start time and that they leave promptly at the conclusion of their school day.
-Students who linger on or near campus will be sent home.
-Should any student create a disturbance before or after school, disciplinary action may be taken.
-School administration, staff, and parent volunteers are available to help ensure our campus remains safe and students are following traffic laws when crossing the street.
-Students are to obey all directions from supervisory staff and parent volunteers.
+Students who linger on or near campus without participation in the afterschool program will have their families/emergency contacts called to pick them upSchool administration, staff, and family volunteers are available to help ensure our campus remains safe.
+Students are asked to follow all directions from supervisory staff and family volunteers for their safety.
+If there are concerns, please reach out to administration for support.

-Culture at Math + Science College Prep
+Culture at STEM Prep Elementary